Program Overview

 Technical Standards

-Ability to communicate with a wide variety of people and the ability to be easily understood.
-Reading, writing, recording, and documenting patient information is required.
+Ability to communicate with a diverse population and the ability to be easily understood.
+Reading, writing, and documenting patient information accurately is required.

 Analytical Skills/Critical Thinking